-Cardiology Faculty Veterinarian
+Cardiology Faculty Veterinarians

 Stacey Leach, DVM, DACVIM (Cardiology)

-Assistant Teaching Professor of Cardiology
+Associate Teaching Professor of Cardiology

 Board-Certified Specialist in Cardiology